ltrgoddard/nicar2020/panel-notes.md

 3. Work out what's missing and go to the source.
 Key things to search for:

-    a.
-Corporate registry
+    - Corporate registry
-    b.
-Land registry or cadastre
+    - Land registry or cadastre
-    c.
-Sources for specific industries, e.g. a cadastre for mining licenses
+    - Sources for specific industries, e.g. a cadastre for mining licenses

    Try to work out the names for each of these in the local language to speed up your Googling.